-More than ever before, Hygiene is a primary management tool to ensure profitability in present-day poultry farming.
+More than ever before, farm hygiene is a primary management tool to ensure profitability in present-day poultry farming.
 Hygiene is essential to prevent the outbreak of disease and reduce economic loss.

 Cleaning and disinfection provide the foundation for a reliable biosecurity program.